All Products

 ECS Tag

-If different tags are added to the required ECS instances, you can click Add ECS Tag to add multiple public IP addresses of ECS instances with different tags.
+If the ECS instances you want to add have different tags, click Add ECS Tag to add public IP addresses of ECS instances that have different tags.

-For more information about ECS tags, see Modify the tags of an instance.
+For more information about ECS tags, see Edit tags of an instance.

 Description

-Enter a description for the address book and scenarios in which you want to use the address book.
+Enter a description of the address book's contents and usage scenarios.
+This helps you identify and apply the address book.

 Parameter